 With that refuted, the next thing I need to point out is that everyone else's moral system has these problems too.
-From your typical statist non-philosopher to an absurd absolutist like Nullus Maximus, everyone has to deal with this.
+From your typical statist non-philosopher to Ancap purists, everyone has to deal with this.
 If you believe that punishment should be proportional to the crime, your ideology has to deal with the problem in the above scenario.

 Actually, the statist answer could be understood as a consequentialist argument, but that doesn't seem to be how statists mean it.
 If their argument were only that the use of legal authority to solve this problem is an evil justified but not purified by its ends, it wouldn't be as appealing as they seem to find it.
 It would also only be an argument against stepping outside the law in situations where vigilantism would indeed be counterproductive in the long-term.

 Yet another problem with attempts to answer this problem differently than I do is that even if you could have a more "objective" criterion, it still wouldn't solve the problem unless you had all the relevant facts.
 For example, if you used a criterion based on physical forces, that would only help if you were there to measure the punch when it happened.